dotnet/AspNetCore.Docs/aspnetcore/blazor/templates.md

 ## Blazor project structure

-The following files and folders make up a Blazor app generated from a Blazor template:
+The following files and folders make up a Blazor app generated from a Blazor project template:

 * `Program.cs`: The app's entry point that sets up the:

   * ASP.NET Core [host](xref:fundamentals/host/generic-host) (Blazor Server)
   * WebAssembly host (Blazor WebAssembly): The code in this file is unique to apps created from the Blazor WebAssembly template (`blazorwasm`).
     * The `App` component is the root component of the app.
 The `App` component is specified as the `app` DOM element (`<app>...</app>`) to the root component collection (`builder.RootComponents.Add<App>("app")`).
-    * Services are added and configured (for example, `builder.Services.AddSingleton<IMyDependency, MyDependency>()`).
+    * [Services](xref:blazor/fundamentals/dependency-injection) are added and configured (for example, `builder.Services.AddSingleton<IMyDependency, MyDependency>()`).

 * `Startup.cs` (Blazor Server): Contains the app's startup logic.
 The `Startup` class defines two methods: